Venezuelan fans endure sacrifices to 'Play Ball' amid crisis

 "Now we have to eat beforehand, watch the game and go straight home" said Bencomo, in line for tickets six hours before the start of Friday's season opener.
 "There's no other way."

-Throughout Venezuela, as winter league play gets under way, fans are having to make similar sacrifices to feed their passion for "pelota," - the word for ball that's used to describe the national pastime.
+Throughout Venezuela, as winter league play gets under way, fans are having to make similar sacrifices to feed their passion for the "pelota," or the ball, as the national pastime is affectionately known.

 Hyperinflation has pulverized incomes while putting ticket prices out of reach for many.
 Others are avoiding the ballpark for fear of getting mugged or because they don't know how they'll get home amid a nationwide transportation crisis.
 In response, more daytime games are being played.